ConSol/jcon-2019-democode-graalvm/README.md

 ## C tests
 In order to execute C code through Graal, we need to compile the code to bitcode.
-Some C/C++ compilers support comilation to bitcode, e.g.
+Some C/C++ compilers support compilation to bitcode, e.g.
 [`clang`][clang].

 ## Native Image build